CMA investigations under DMCCA 2024: UK guide 2026

 Audit your checkout flow for hidden fees or mandatory charges that are not included in the headline price.
 All mandatory charges should be included in the first price shown.

-Review urgency and social proof claims — countdown timers, "X people viewing this", "only 3 left" claims — and ensure they are accurate and not artificially generated.
+Review urgency and social proof claims, countdown timers, "X people viewing this", "only 3 left" claims and ensure they are accurate and not artificially generated.
+The design patterns the CMA treats as unlawful nudges are covered in detail in DMCCA dark patterns: what the CMA enforces.

 Check your website's commercial practices now at /uk/en/scan.